 It is not enough anymore to just advertise for the event before it occurs and then leave the crowd to enjoy themselves.
 Today’s generation demands that the event be covered throughout its duration and continue to give updates after it is over.

-Here is how you can proceed with an ultimate coverage of the event, to leverage the benefits that Social Media Marketing has to offer.
+Here is how you can proceed with the ultimate coverage of the event, to leverage the benefits that Social Media Marketing has to offer.

 1. Create A Unique Hashtag